top of page

 Virtual Learning Lessons for Beginners

 The first step of ISA's training system is completion of a live, three-lesson virtual learning program designed to transmit basic knowledge for beginning practitioners.
-With this, you will be given various things to practice at home daily.
-You will also be able to begin attending in-person events, like nyubu shugyo (mountain training) in North America and Europe.
-Following satisfactory completion of these and other requirements, the option for ordination (tokudo) may be offered.
+With this, you will be given various things to practice daily at home.
+The three-lesson series is offered three times a year, and members may attend as many times as they like.

-The three-lesson virtual instruction for beginners, which you may receive after joining ISA, includes the following:
+The three-lesson virtual instruction for beginners, which you may receive after joining ISA, follows this structure:

 Lesson 1: